mrJean1/PyGeodesy/README.rst

 X 10.10 Yosemite, MacOS X 10.11 El Capitan, macOS 10.12 Sierra, macOS 10.13.4 and/or 10.13.5 High Sierra, with Pythonista_ 3.1 on iOS 10.3.3,
 11.0.3, 11.1.2 and 11.3 on iPad4, with Pythonista_ 3.2 on iOS 11.4.1 and
-12.0 on iPad4, iPhone7 and iPhone10, all in 64-bit only and with 32-bit
+12.0 on iPad4, iPhone7 and/or iPhone10, all in 64-bit only and with 32-bit
 Python 2.6.6 on Windows XP SP3 and with 32-bit Python 2.7.14 on Windows
 10 Pro.